 - 1.)
-Genogram Completed by 2nd session - 2.)
-Psychosocial Summary Due to supervisor before 4th week - 3.)
-Treatment Plan Completed and signed by family by 4th session - 4.)
-Treatment Plan Review Completed between 6-8th week of treatment - 5.)
+Genogram Initial draft completed by 3rd session and scanned into CMP.
+Information should be continuously added to the genogram while the family is in services. - 2.)
+Psychosocial Summary (as required by supervisor) Due to supervisor before 4th session (see Requirements & Expectations for more specific information) - 3.)
+Treatment Plan with Case Formulation- Completed and signed by family by 4th session - 4.)
+Treatment Plan Review Completed between 6-8th session of treatment - 5.)
 Satisfaction Survey Completed before last session (at least 4 sessions of therapy required) - 6.)
 Closing Summary- Due to supervisor within 5 days of final session

-Please utilize the Case Tracker spreadsheet found in the Student-Trainee Folder in the common drive to keep track of above deadlines.
+^{}Trainees are encouraged to utilize the Case Tracker spreadsheet found in the Student-Trainee Folder in the common drive to keep track of above deadlines.
+If deadlines are not being met, the Case Tracker may be required by the supervisor(s).